John Kean (New Jersey politician)

-John Kean (December 4, 1852November 4, 1914) was an American attorney, banker and Republican Party politician from Elizabeth, New Jersey.
+John Kean (December 4, 1852 – November 4, 1914) was an American attorney, banker and Republican Party politician from Elizabeth, New Jersey.
 He represented New Jersey in the U.S. Senate from 1899 to 1911 and served two separate terms in the United States House of Representatives, from 1883 to 1885, and from 1887 to 1889.
 A member of the Kean family of politicians, his great-grandfather, John Kean, had been a delegate to the Continental Congress for South Carolina, his brother was U.S. Senator Hamilton Fish Kean, his nephew was U.S. Representative Robert Kean and his great-nephew was Governor Thomas Kean.

 Early life and education

 Kean was born on December 4, 1852, at Liberty Hall at present-day Kean University, then called "Ursino", near Elizabeth, New Jersey.
-Kean was the son of Lucinetta "Lucy" (née Halstead) and John Kean.
+Kean was the son of Lucinetta "Lucy" (née Halsted) and Col. John Kean.
 He was related to several prominent American politicians including his great-grandfather John Kean, and great-uncle Hamilton Fish.
 His younger brother was Hamilton Fish Kean.
+His maternal grandfather was Caleb O. Halsted, president of the Bank of the Manhattan Company.

 He studied in private schools and attended Yale College.
 He graduated from Columbia Law School in New York City in 1875.
 He was admitted to the New Jersey bar in 1877, but did not engage in extensive practice.